 Shipping in Wartime (1912-1918)

-From the mid-19th century, Greek steam shipping had contributed during the attempts to free Crete from Ottoman rule (1866-1869) and during the Greco-Turkish War (1897).
-However, the unfortunate outcome of the latter did not allow the realisation of shipping’s contribution.
-The Balkan Wars of 1912-1913 were set to establish a completely different picture.
+Since the mid-19th century, Greek steam shipping had contributed to the attempts to free Crete from Ottoman rule from 1866 to 1896 and during the Greco-Turkish War of 1897.
+Regrettably, the unfortunate outcome of the latter did not allow the Greek Maritime’s contribution to stand out.
+On the other hand, the Balkan Wars of 1912-1913 were set to establish a completely different picture.

-From the very beginning of 1912, Eleftherios Venizelos was working hard in realising his vision of re-establishing the status of Greece as a great country.
-At the same time, the Greek-flag steamship fleet had expanded to 350 vessels.
+From the very beginning of 1912, Eleftherios Venizelos, the Greek Prime Minister, was working hard in realising his vision of re-establishing the status of Greece as a great country.
+At the same time, the Greek-flagged steamship fleet had expanded to 350 vessels.
 The prevailing circumstances encouraged the fleet’s further expansion and, as a result, by September 1912, when the declaration of a war was imminent, 40 more steamers were sailing under Greek colours.

 However, the whole process was overshadowed by an unfortunate incident.
 No one in charge thought to notify Greek steamers in ports under the control of the Turks.
 The latter, taking advantage of this oversight and in breach of international law, withheld all Greek steamships a few days before the declaration of the war.
 As a result, several Greek vessels did not participate in the war and even worse, were placed at the service of enemy forces.
 Ultimately, 40 of these ships sailed to Constantinople, where they remained inactive until the end of the war.

-The major contribution of the merchant fleet to the successful outcome of the Balkan Wars provided shipping with two prominent supporters, Eleftherios Venizelos and admiral Pavlos Kountouriotis, an officer whose leadership was instrumental to the successful outcome of the war.
+The major contribution of the merchant fleet to the successful outcome of the Balkan Wars provided shipping with two prominent supporters, Eleftherios Venizelos and admiral Pavlos Kountouriotis, an officer whose leadership was instrumental to the war’s successful.
 Both had witnessed and appreciated the invaluable role of shipping, especially in terms of the rapid transportation of troops and supplies.

 At the same time, the experience gained through various events during the Balkan Wars gave rise to strong concerns on the part of the shipowners.
 Several of them, led by Ghikas Coulouras, a master mariner from the island of Hydra, supported the need for the establishment of an association to safeguard the interests of the industry.
 However, this was not a simple issue at the time as on the one hand most shipowners were masters of their own vessels and, on the other, the majority of the few Greek shipping offices were based in the United Kingdom and specifically in London, Cardiff and Newcastle.
 As a result, nothing changed until the outbreak of the First World War, in September 1914, apart from the fact that approximately 100 steamers had been added to the Greek fleet.